In order to begin the process of dealing with communication in a world filled with Alzheimer's you first need to make a simple important decision

 Do I want to continue doing this?
 Do I want to continue feeling terrible?
 Or, is there an alternative?

-This isn't simple to do, but it is necessary -- you need to start accepting that when a person who is deeply forgetful says something they believe to be true it is in fact a reality for them.
+This isn't easy to do, but it is necessary -- you need to start accepting that when a person who is deeply forgetful says something they believe to be true it is in fact a reality for them.
 It is their reality.

 When they continually repeat themselves they do it because they can't remember.
 There is no sinister plot here.
 Brain sick, Brain not functioning properly.